ehmiiz/MorgothsPKI/README.md

 A guide to forging your own realm of digital power in the virtual depths, structured after the hierarchical might of Arda itself.

-As Morgoth shaped the world through discord and dominion, you shall master the art of trust and authority in your domain, binding all servants to your will through unbreakable cryptographic chains. ⛓️
+As Morgoth, mightiest of the Valar, shaped the world through discord and dominion, so shall you master the art of trust and authority in your domain, binding all servants to your will through unbreakable cryptographic chains forged in digital fire. ⛓️

 ## ⚔️ Hierarchy of Power